urbi-mobility/ditto-contracts/docs/manual.md

 - Admins will then be able to whitelist Certification Authorities.
 - Certification Authorities will be able to add proofs.

-## Configure everything
+## About networks
+As with other software projects, you'll be able to run things in a development environment, in a staging (test) network, and in a production network, specifically:
+- **Development environment**: you run your own Ethereum node in your machine.
+The node creates **multiple different accouts** with a big amout of Eth (usually around 100 Eth) that you can use for testing.
+Deploying and calling smart contracts feels instant because there is no *Proof of Work* running in the background.
+- **Staging network**: you connect to a test network managed by other people (you can be a validator too).
+There are many, the most famous ones are [Rinkeby](https://www.rinkeby.io/), Ropsten, [Görli](https://goerli.net/).
+Working on a test network is basically like working on the Main network, with the difference that Ether has no value, and security assumptions are weak.
+What's pretty cool is that you can deploy your smart contract there and then test it from all around the globe.
+- **Production network**: The Main ethereum network, the one with a market cap.

+Running on a development environment requires significally less effort.
+If you want to run on a staging or production network, keep reading.

+## Connecting to a Staging or Production network
+If you want to use a development node for testing, skip this section.

 In order to use Ethereum you need few things:
 - An Ethereum account.
 - A network to connect to.
 - Some Ether to pay for the gas.

 ### Create an Ethereum Account
 Install [MetaMask](https://metamask.io/) to create your account.
 If you are going to use the account for deploying things in production, make sure to **backup your passphrase**!
+If you forget it or lose it, you'll lose your money, and there is no way back.

 #### Alternatives
 To create an Ethereum account you can use: